 These additions may work very well for the homeowner but they may not bring dollar for dollar back when the home is sold and it definitely will not bring 100% value to the appraisal if there are no sales with similar amenities to support the marketability and value.

-You may have someone come along and see your home and may offer more than the $800,000 it took to build but without the sales to support it, lenders and HUD are not willing to take that risk.
+You may have someone come along and see your home and may offer more than the $800,000 it took to build but without the sales to support it, reverse mortgage lenders and HUD are not willing to take that risk.